-The good news is that all of the above are true, and you have more control over your health than you realize.
+The good news is that the answers to all of the above can be found in The “Plan A” Diet.
 By getting back to the basics of a delicious whole food diet—featuring plant-based versions of sloppy joes, chili, pizza, lasagna, burritos, burgers and fries, hoagies, stews, creamy soups, mac-n-cheese, meatloaf, mashed potatoes and gravy, chocolate desserts and ice cream—you’ll be providing your body with the nutrition needed to prevent, halt or completely reverse today’s chronic ailments and our leading causes of premature death.

 The “Plan A” Diet is a whole-food, plant-based, no-added-oil diet which includes an array of fiber-filled complex carbohydrates and densely nutritious foods.
 A variety of starches – including potatoes, rice, beans, corn, yams and squash – are central to the plan.
 Also included are all varieties of non-starchy vegetables, fruits, legumes, whole grains, nuts, seeds, and lots of good, clean water.
 Certain processed foods such as breads, pastas, soups, cereals, crackers, and snack bars are allowed (assuming the products contain only acceptable ingredients).
 A daily menu might include oatmeal with fruit for breakfast, zucchini-bean burritos or creamy potato soup for lunch, and a salad with lasagna or stuffed peppers for dinner.
 Occasional healthy desserts and treats will assure that your sweet tooth is satisfied.
 Click here to view the food pyramid.